 I feel like no one told me that, and I just thought babies were born taking 2 hour naps.
 Those babies are the exception.

 Most 0-6-month-old babies only nap for 30-40 minutes at a time (unless they are cozy on mama) because that’s how long the baby sleep cycle is.
 I think having this as a realistic expectation is really helpful

 13. Pay attention to wake times and sleep cues

 Getting baby down for regular snoozes every 1-2 hours is KEY to getting longer chunks of nighttime sleep (I know I’ve already touched on this already in the other tips).

 14. Don’t stress about a newborn sleep schedule

 Don’t get caught up on the idea of a nap schedule or daily schedule until much further down the road.
 Instead think of it as a daily rhythm.
 A rhythm that follows wake times and sleep cues.

-This is because your newborn will likely get up at different times for the day and nap for different lengths of time which then effects the next sleep period
+This is because your newborn will likely get up at different times for the day and nap for different lengths of time which then affects the next sleep period.

 How to get your newborn to sleep?

 Alright now let’s get a little more into the specifics of getting your newborn to sleep.
 Kind of building on those 14 tips outlined above.
 Because I know as a new mama you’re probably, literally, obsessed with your baby’s sleep.